PacificCommunity/ofp-sam-taf-demo/README.md

 ## Quick intro to TAF

-The initial data are declared in [DATA.bib](bootstrap/DATA.bib), which is processed by the `taf.bootstrap()` function.
-During this bootstrap procedure, each metadata entry is processed and the TAF system then makes the data available in the `bootstrap/data` folder, where the `data.R` script will read it.
+The initial data are declared in [DATA.bib](boot/DATA.bib), which is processed by the `taf.boot()` function.
+During this boot procedure, each metadata entry is processed and the TAF system then makes the data available in the `boot/data` folder, where the `data.R` script will read it.

-After the bootstrap procedure, the `data.R`, `model.R`, `output.R`, and
+After the boot procedure, the `data.R`, `model.R`, `output.R`, and `report.R`
-`report.R` scripts are run sequentially, each picking up files from previous steps.
+scripts are run sequentially, each picking up files from previous steps.
 See the general [TAF flow diagram](https://github.com/ices-taf/doc/blob/master/simple.pdf).

 The purpose of each script is indicated in the header comments: